ReactiveMongo/reactivemongo-site/releases/1.0/documentation/tutorial/connect-database.md

 - **`rm.keepAlive`**: TCP KeepAlive boolean flag (`true|false`).
 - **`rm.nbChannelsPerNode`**: The number of user channels (connections) per node (default: 10).
 Note that an extra signaling channel is always created, to manage the pool state.
 - **`rm.maxInFlightRequestsPerChannel`** (EXPERIMENTAL): The maximum number of in flight/concurrent requests per user channel (default: 200).
-- [**`heartbeatFrequencyMS`**](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#heartbeatfrequencyms) (formerly `rm.monitorRefreshMS`): The interval (in milliseconds) used by the ReactiveMongo monitor to refresh the node set (default: 10s); The minimal value is 100ms.
+- [**`heartbeatFrequencyMS`**](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#heartbeatfrequencyms) (formerly `rm.monitorRefreshMS`): The interval (in milliseconds) used by the ReactiveMongo to refresh the node set (default: 10s); The minimal value is 100ms.
 - **`rm.failover`**: The default [failover strategy](https://javadoc.io/static/org.reactivemongo/reactivemongo_{{site._1_0_scala_major}}/{{site._1_0_latest_minor}}/reactivemongo/api/FailoverStrategy.html).
   - `default`: The default/minimal strategy, with 10 retries with an initial delay of 100ms and a delay factor of `retry count * 1.25` (100ms ..
 125ms, 250ms, 375ms, 500ms, 625ms, 750ms, 875ms, 1s, 1125ms, 1250ms).
   - `remote`: The strategy for remote MongoDB node(s); Same as default but with 16 retries.